haoyangofficial/haoyangofficial.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-This is the homepage of Hao YANG's personal website.

 I'm a third-year student with the Honors College in Northwestern Polytechnical University.
+I am currently participating in a summer internship at the Chinese University of Hong Kong, Shenzhen (CUHKSZ).

 I was born and raised in Zhongshan, Guangdong.
 My hobbies are music, coffee, coding and snooker.

-This website is made from [Academic Pages](https://academicpages.github.io/).
+This website is maintained by me on an occasional basis.
 Last update: Jul.
-16th, 2025.
+17th, 2025.